private-compute-infra-toolkit/hats/README.md

 Note: this setup is based on AMD's
 [V15 patch](https://lore.kernel.org/kvm/20240502231140.GC13783@ls.amr.corp.intel.com/T/).

+(On a gLinux machine or the jumphost)
+Go into the cloned hats directory `cd hats`.
-(On a gLinux machine or the jumphost) Fetch the needed submodules `cd hats git submodule update --init --recursive`
+Fetch the needed submodules with `git submodule update --init --recursive`.

 Build the KV server, base system image, stage0, stage1, linux kernels, launchers etc.